-- Sightseeing may often involve walking for a reasonable duration, sometimes over multiple steps, or uneven surfaces. - On the Great Wall of China In Beijing, some of the walking will be at an incline
+- Sightseeing may often involve walking for a reasonable duration, sometimes over multiple steps, or uneven surfaces. - On the Great Wall of China in Beijing, some of the walking may be at more of an incline.

 Our National Escort is dedicated to providing a high level of service and support throughout your journey.
 However, their primary role is to manage the daily aspects of the tour.
 They are unable to offer extensive personal physical assistance.
 We kindly ask our travelers to be prepared for the physical aspects of the tour to ensure a comfortable and enjoyable experience for everyone.